 Culture Matters - Pride in Tradition

-Sri Lanka well-known for it’s oldest sapphire deposits, historical and traditional mining activities and some of the most legendary gemstones.
-We want to give insights into the culture, religion and tradition of the proud Singhalese behind each Ceylon Sapphire.
+Sri Lanka is well-known for its ancient sapphire deposits, traditional mining activities, and some of the most legendary gemstones.
+We want to give insights into the culture, religion and tradition of the proud Singhalese behind each Ceylon sapphire.

 Ceylon’s Colorful History